Vedalam: Box office

-Vedalam opened to 95% occupancy on Diwali, despite clashing with Thoongavanam.
-The film opened across 750 screens worldwide, with 500 screens belongs to Tamil Nadu, and set a highest opening of ₹15.3 crore.
+Vedalam opened opened across 750 screens worldwide, with 500 screens belongs to Tamil Nadu, and set a highest opening of ₹15.3 crore.
 On the second day, the film had collected ₹12 crore.
 Within 11 days of its release, the film had collected ₹103 crore worldwide.
 On 18 November 2015, trade analyst Ramesh Bala stated that the film had earned a major revenue of 60% from Tamil Nadu, with 12% from Karnataka, Kerala and rest of India, 10% from Malaysia, and 18% from rest of the overseas.
 At the Chennai box office, the film's performance had been affected due to the 2015 South India floods.

 Remakes

-Shortly after the film success, Rathnam wanted to remake the film in Kannada and Telugu, with Puneeth Rajkumar and Darshan reprising Kumar's role in the former, while the latter had Pawan Kalyan playing the lead role.
+Shortly after the film's success, Rathnam wanted to remake the film in Kannada and Telugu, with Puneeth Rajkumar and Darshan reprising Kumar's role in the former, while the latter had Pawan Kalyan playing the lead role.
 Although the Kannada version never finished, the Telugu version had Chiranjeevi playing the lead, replacing Kalyan, and was reported to be directed by Meher Ramesh under the title Bhola Shankar.
-In September 2019, T-Series acquired the Hindi remake rights of Vedalam.
+In September 2019, T-Series acquired the Hindi remake rights.

 In popular culture

-Ajith Kumar's transformation and the following fight scene is parodied in Thamizh Padam 2.
+Ajith Kumar's transformation and the following fight scene in Vedalam were parodied in Tamizh Padam 2 (2018).